A Postcard from Distomo

 *

-Proposals to build a memorial for the victims of the Distomo massacre began in 1944; the mausoleum was not completed until 1976.
+Proposals to build a memorial for the victims of the Distomo massacre began in 1944, though the mausoleum was not completed until 1976.
 According to Amalia Papaioannou, the historian who curates Distomo’s Museum of the Victims of Nazism, one survivor’s son had “never experienced a caress or a sign of tenderness from his own father,” whose brothers and fathers were killed in the Distomo massacre, until the day the bones of his father’s family were transferred to the mausoleum.
 “That was the first day that he showed affection to his son,” she said.

 Papaioannou is herself a third-generation descendant of Distomo massacre survivors.
 Growing up, she told me, “we didn’t hear any other story, any other fairy tale from our grandmothers and grandfathers, except the story of the victims of the massacre.
 Again and again and again.”